Skip to main content

 • Pack the bath bomb mixture into the empty ornament balls (for round bath bombs) or baking molds of whatever shape you like.

-• Let ornament balls set for two hours, then remove and place on a towel to dry overnight.
+• Let the ornament balls set for two hours, then remove them and place them on a towel to dry overnight.

 If you’re using baking molds, simply let the bath bombs dry overnight.
 Drying times will vary based on the humidity in your area.